-From there, although it was goodbye to the sea, the Mecklenburgische Seenplatte provided us with much relief from the heat.
+From there, although it was goodbye to the sea, the Mecklenburgische Seenplatte provided us with much relief from the persistent heat.
 This region north of Berlin is a maze of lakes and waterways formed during the last Ice Age.
 Cycling at 38 degrees Celcius is manageable when you can go for a dip every 10km.

 The beauty of it all was that most lakes had a campground or two right on the shore, allowing us a refreshing start every day.
-Campgrounds were reasonably priced at between 10 and 16€ per night for a tent and 2 adults.
+Campgrounds were reasonably priced between 10 and 16€ per night for a tent and 2 adults.

 Our new petroleum stove was put to use for tasty risottos and pasta dishes.
 However, with a reasonably priced restaurant at most campgrounds, we often took the easy option after a long, tiring day on the bikes.

 The bike trails were of varying degrees of user friendliness.
 Surfaces included ankle-deep sand, loose gravel, rough cement, haphazard concrete slabs, slippery cobblestones, overgrown cow lanes, patchwork tarmac and sometimes even beautiful sealed runways.

 Road signs warned us of the many perils ahead… and even ordered us to get off the bikes when the descent reached 12% or the road surface was inferior!
 But, can anyone explain how you could have a roof avalanche with temperatures nearing 40 degrees Celsius?